 — JEN GIACALONE

 Felonice Margasak recommends the Graphic Artists Guild Handbook: Pricing & Ethical Guidelines.
-You can purchase it through Amazon, and it contains many sample contracts.
+It contains sample contracts.

 Signing on the dotted line”